-- Organic Growth maximizing the Company's existing assets by increasing RR occupancy levels and assisted living services, maintaining consistently high LTC occupancy, maximizing preferred accommodation occupancy in LTC, increasing Home Care and private pay contract volumes, and disciplined cost management. - Acquisition Growth consolidation opportunities in a fragmented market for all Company segments.
-The Company has executed well on its key acquisitions over the past three years, which acquisitions are summarized above under the heading "General Development of the Business". - Capital Renewal Initiatives and Development The current LTC properties are comprised largely of "New" LTC homes within the Class A category, which represent approximately 61% of the Company's LTC beds.
+- Organic Growth maximizing the Company's existing assets by maintaining stabilized RR occupancy levels and maximizing assisted living services and fees, maintaining consistently high LTC occupancy, maximizing preferred accommodation occupancy in LTC, and disciplined cost management. - Acquisition Growth consolidation opportunities in a fragmented market for all Company segments.
+The Company has executed well on its key acquisitions over the past three years, which acquisitions are summarized above under the heading "General Development of the Business".
+The Company continually evaluates strategic growth opportunities that are complementary to its high quality portfolio and provide long-term shareholder value. - Capital Renewal Initiatives and Development the current LTC properties are comprised largely of "New" LTC homes within the Class A category, which represent approximately 61% of the Company's LTC beds.
 Class B and C homes represent 8% and 31% of the LTC beds, respectively.
-The Company is well positioned to participate in the Capital Renewal Initiatives described elsewhere in this AIF (see "Industry Overview MOHLTC Funding Model Capital Renewal Initiatives"), and the Company's management has the necessary skills and ability to take full advantage of the Capital Renewal Initiatives and other property development opportunities.
-From 1998 to 2006, the Company developed 13 new LTC homes, representing 2,260 beds, and 1 RR, actively participating in the design, construction and management of these properties.
+The Company is well positioned to participate in the Capital Renewal Initiatives described elsewhere in this AIF (see "Industry Overview MOHLTC Funding Model Capital Renewal Initiatives").